 Let $R_1=n$.
-We will prove Lemma~\ref{lemma mu} with some $R>R_1$ .
-Therefore, until time $n$, agent $i$ is not influenced by any bot.
-We couple $A_{j,t}$ with a DeGroot dynamics $B_{j,t}$ by setting $A_{j,0}=B_{j,0}$, for all $j\in V$.
+We will prove Lemma~\ref{lemma mu} with some $R>R_1$.
+Therefore, until time $n$, agent $i$ is not influenced by any stubborn agent.
+We couple $A_{j,t}$ with DeGroot dynamics $D_{j,t}$ by setting $A_{j,0}=D_{j,0}$, for all $j\in V$.
 By Assumptions (A1) and (A2), and by induction on $t$, for any $t\leq n+1$,

 It follows that